scarpazza/battlecruiser/README.md

-## Emacs configuration
+## Emacs bindings

-Please find a sample configuration file illustrating how to bind Control-comma sequences to emacs commands as desired [in my dot-emacs repository](https://github.com/scarpazza/dot-emacs/blob/main/.emacs.d/scarpaz-battlecruiser.el).
+My [personal emacs binding configuration](https://github.com/scarpazza/dot-emacs/blob/main/.emacs.d/scarpaz-battlecruiser.el) illustrates practically how you can bind the Control-comma sequences just described to emacs commands as you desire.

-Those bindings are illustrated concisely in the picture:
+My bindings of choice are also illustrated for brevity in the picture:
 ![emacs bindings](https://github.com/scarpazza/battlecruiser/blob/main/M122-emacs-bindings.png)

 In a nutshell, you can associate any extra function key via an elistp expression like: